Master of Fine Arts in Music with Specialisation in Improvisation and World Music Performance

 - Master's seminars (12 credits).

-Includes seminars, workshops and lectures on themes that connect to the main subject in a wider, partly interdisciplinary context.
+Includes seminars, workshops and lectures on themes that connect to the main subject in a wider, partly interdisciplinary context, and take place in collaboration with the master's programmes in Improvisation (The Composing Musician), and Composition (Experimental Composition and Creation).

 Who should apply?